onap/policy-parent/docs/clamp/pre-migration-release-notes.rst

 The main goal of the Casablanca release was to:

-    - Enhance Platform maturity by improving CLAMP maturity matrix see `Wiki <https://wiki.onap.org/display/DW/Casablanca+Release+Platform+Maturity>`_.
+    - Enhance Platform maturity by improving CLAMP maturity matrix see `Wiki for Casablanca <https://wiki.onap.org/display/DW/Casablanca+Release+Platform+Maturity>`_.
     - CLAMP Dashboard improvements for the monitoring of active Closed Loops
     - CLAMP logs alignment on the ONAP platform.
     - CLAMP is now integrated with AAF for authentication and permissions retrieval (AAF server is pre-loaded by default with the required permissions)